IoT Testing: How to Test Internet of Things Solutions

 Regulatory

-A typical complex IoT system is a unique combination of software and hardware that has a one-of-a-kind set of characteristics and often deals with the most sensitive aspects of human existence.
+A typical complex IoT system is a unique combination of software and hardware that has a one-of-a-kind set characteristics and often deals with the most sensitive aspects of human existence.
 From home security and smart cities to medical devices — the IoT market is intensely regulated.
 Regulatory testing checks whether the solution complies with all relevant laws and regulations.
 This makes IoT regulatory testing one of the key testing types for any solution.

 Beta testing

-This testing type, or, rather, this stage of an IoT project, requires the development of realistic scenarios for IoT software testing.
-It helps teams to simulate user behavior before the final version of the IoT application is unveiled and increases the chances of a successful release.
-It also helps business owners reduce the costs of fixing bugs within the IoT solution since the detected failures and usability issues have been caught during the beta testing stage, not when the software is already in active use.
+This testing type, or, rather, this stage of your IoT project, requires the development of realistic scenarios for IoT software testing.
+It helps them to simulate user behavior before the final version of the IoT application is unveiled and increases the chances of a successful release.
+It also helps business owners to reduce the costs of fixing bugs within the IoT solution since the detected failures and usability issues have been caught during the beta testing stage, not when the software is already in active use.

 “QA engineers do not function as robots, working only within the specified requirements.
 Instead, we use a comprehensive approach to QA.
 For example, even when the client only requests us to do performance testing or localization testing, we will still be able to spot bugs outside of the given area and report them to the client to ensure a higher quality of the product”